StatEval: A Comprehensive Benchmark for Large Language Models in Statistics: Breakdown of StatEval

 \section{Breakdown of StatEval}

-In this section, we provide a systematic description of StatEval, a benchmark that spans both fundamental and frontier aspects of statistics.
-StatEval is structured along the difficulty axis into two parts: a foundational knowledge dataset and a statistical research dataset.
-For each dataset, we detail its data sources, the distribution of problems, and the integration of the disciplinary axis, which supports fine-grained evaluation across a wide spectrum of statistical subdomains.
+This section systematically describes a systematic description of \textbf{StatEval}, a benchmark spanning foundational and frontier statistical topics. \textbf{StatEval} is structured along the difficulty axis into two parts: foundational knowledge and statistical research dataset.
+For each dataset, we detail its data sources, question formats, and disciplinary structure, which support fine-grained evaluation across a wide spectrum of statistical subdomains.

-\subsection{Foundational knowledge dataset}
+\subsection{Foundational Knowledge Dataset}

-The foundational knowledge dataset evaluates large language models on their mastery of basic statistical knowledge and their ability to solve classic problems through foundational reasoning, spanning both undergraduate foundations and graduate-level training.
-To provide a comprehensive overview, we analyze the dataset from three complementary perspectives: source, question formats, and disciplinary structure.
+The foundational knowledge dataset evaluates LLMs' mastery of statistical concepts and ability to solve classic problems through rigorous reasoning.
+Covering both undergraduate foundations and graduate-level training, it provides a basis for assessing academic proficiency.

-\paragraph{Data Sources.} The dataset consists of 13,817 problems, with 6,336 at the undergraduate and 7,481 at the graduate level.
-Problems are drawn from three primary sources: (i) 45 classical textbooks in statistics and related fields, which supply the majority of problems and ensure full curriculum coverage; (ii) over one thousand carefully verified, exam-style questions from graduate entrance examinations and curated exercise collections, introduced for the first time as an open benchmark; and (iii) recommended problems from publicly available courses at leading international universities, supplemented by online resources, enhancing topical diversity.
+\paragraph*{Scale and Data Sources.} The dataset comprises \textbf{22,262} problems, stratified by academic difficulty, including 9,382 undergraduate-level and 12,880 graduate-level instances.
+The problems are curated from three primary sources to ensure pedagogical validity and coverage: (i) 76 classical textbooks in statistics and related fields, which constitute the core curriculum; (ii) over one thousand carefully verified, exam-style questions from graduate entrance examinations and exercise collections, establishing a rigorous testing benchmark; and (iii) selected problems from publicly available courses at leading international universities, supplemented by high-quality online resources to enhance topical diversity.

-\paragraph{Question Formats.} Complementing the source analysis, we categorize problems by format.
-The dataset includes 1,517 multiple-choice questions and 12,300 open-ended Question and Answer (QA) questions, Multiple-choice items, following conventions established by benchmarks such as MMLU and SciQA, primarily test factual recall and concept recognition.
-Open-ended questions, in contrast, require explicit derivations, detailed reasoning, or formal proofs, offering a rigorous evaluation of both reasoning ability and structured problem-solving skills.
+\paragraph*{Question Formats.} To rigorously evaluate different cognitive capabilities, the dataset features five distinct problem formats: formal proofs, calculation-intensive questions, short-answer inquiries, multiple-choice questions, and fill-in-the-blank exercises.
+The distribution is intentionally heavily weighted toward open-ended generative tasks---specifically over 10,000 proof-based problems and nearly 6,000 calculation questions---to shift the evaluation focus from simple pattern matching to deep logical derivation and structural problem-solving.